jaidenamari/mikro-multi-tenant/README.md

 # Farm Tenants - Multi-Tenant Database Example

 This project demonstrates a multi-tenant database setup using MikroORM, PostgreSQL, and Express.
-It's designed for a fictional "Community Farm Management" application where each farm organization gets its own isolated database.
+It's a prototype application, using a Community Supported Agriculture example, where each farm organization gets its own isolated database.

 ## Features